promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0015`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0016`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+📝 Created review (approved) on PR #50 in biaw/test-area
+📝 Created review (approved) on PR #54 in biaw/phone
+📝 Created review (approved) on PR #46 in biaw/test-area
+📝 Created review (approved) on PR #43 in biaw/multidomain
+📝 Created review (approved) on PR #41 in biaw/imagehost
 ❓ Opened issue #688 in Dragory/modmailbot
 ✨ Pushed 1 commit to countr/website
 💪 Opened PR #1 in countr/website